SilverBlog/silverblog/README.md

 It can be achieved in the update file or program error, automatically restart SilverBlog.

-You can also use it
+You can also use it.

 ```shell
 pm2 startup